How To Encourage Leadership In Your Team

 Listen To What They Have To Say

-These leaders/managers who always know best and don’t take time to listen to their subordinates will end up losing the respect of their team.
+Leaders and managers who always seem to know best and don’t take time to listen to their team will end up losing the respect of their team.
 It’s just a position for practical reasons, you’re not really superior.
 If you can listen to people and take on board what they’re saying, even if you disagree or if it makes you cross, then offer a reasoned and professional response, you’ll be building vital bridges.
 It’s important to listen because firstly you cannot possibly know everything, and secondly, the perspectives of other people matter as much as yours.
 Sometimes you might find that the information you receive is actually vital or beneficial.
 Listening also means acting on what you hear so you will need to think as well, often what people say the solution should be is not doable or has so far unforeseen issues.